 |One-way from||C$ 13||One-way flight from Toronto to Birmingham (BHM)|

-Information is based on travel restrictions for travel to Birmingham within the United States
+Information is based on travel restrictions from Canada to Birmingham

-Most visitors from USA need to provide a negative COVID-19 test result and/or quarantine to enter Birmingham.
+Most visitors from Canada need to provide a negative COVID-19 test result and/or quarantine to enter Birmingham.

 COVID-19 testing requirements

-Visitors from USA are not required to quarantine after entering Birmingham.
+Visitors from Canada are not required to quarantine after entering Birmingham.

 COVID-19 testing requirements

-Visitors from Birmingham must present a negative RT-PCR (NAAT) test taken 72 hours before departing to USA.
+Visitors from Birmingham must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 72 hours for RT-PCR (NAAT) and 1 day for Antigen (quick-test) before departing to Canada.

-Visitors from Birmingham are not required to quarantine after entering USA.
+Visitors from Birmingham are not required to quarantine after entering Canada.